EleenTyasi/vsfloraverseclone/README.md

 # Week Bonnie - Mechanic: Hurt Notes
-this is an easy one to explain. hurt notes deal damage to you. avoid tapping on black and red notes (will change in future) on normal, hurt notes appear part way on song 2, and will appear on song 3 all the time on hard, all songs will have hurt notes
+this is an easy one to explain. hurt notes deal damage to you. avoid tapping on black and red notes (will change in future) on normal, hurt notes appear part way on song 2, and will appear on song 3 all the time. on hard, all songs will have hurt notes.

 # Week Hothead - Mechanic: Overheat
 overheat is this week's mechanic, where your HP will drain on medium and hard